marcellusfarias/dotnet-webapi-template/MyBuyingList/README.md

 Research where I can return IAsyncEnumerator/Enumerable instead of task.

-### Minimal API

-Planning to move on to Minimal APIs.

-### Github Actions

-Configure Github actions pipeline.

 ### Integration Testing

 Will add integration testing.
 I'm willing to use TestContainers.